ammarhakim/summer-school-cmpp/source/index.rst

   into numerics of Vlasov-Maxwell needs to be done and very large simulations need to be run.

-Many other missions are active and planned: `BepColombo
+Many other missions are active and planned: `BepiColombo
 <https://en.wikipedia.org/wiki/BepiColombo>`_ to Mercury; `Juno
 <https://en.wikipedia.org/wiki/Juno_(spacecraft)>`_ to Jupiter.